 Ensuring sustainable operations and minimising our environmental footprint are key focus areas for the Group.
-Across the local communities that we take part in, in Chile, Peru and Norway, we are committed to comply with local environmental standards and regulations, and work to limit local pollution.
+Across the local communities that we take part in.
+We are committed to comply with local environmental standards and regulations, and work to limit local pollution.
 Our work within this area includes: